vzctl/RationalReads/README.md

 12. Add alt text to search results (from searchForm, not filterForm)
 13. Mention that a user must be logged in to add a work before they click the add button (so they don't waste time)
 14. Add an average_rating column to works table (to avoid having to re-calc average all the time)
+15. User settings page, where their password can be changed and their comment reply setting can be toggled

 # Possible features
 1. Like comments